New Travel Rules For EU Coach Trips! What You Need To Know

 What is ETIAS and How Does It Affect Coach Travel?

-Alongside EES, the ETIAS (European Travel Information and Authorisation System) is being introduced in mid-2025.
-This will require British travellers to apply online for an electronic travel authorisation before their trip.
-The process is expected to take only a few minutes, with authorisation valid for three years.
+The ETIAS is a separate EU rule that requires British travellers to apply for an electronic travel authorisation before visiting the EU.
+The online process is expected to take only a few minutes, with authorisation valid for three years.

 What Should Coach Travellers Do to Prepare for these new checks?

-• Plan for extra time at ports and terminals while EES is phased in.
+• Plan for extra time at ports and terminals while EES is phased in

-• Ensure all passengers in your group have valid passports—your passport must be valid for at least three months after your trip.
+• Ensure all passengers in your group have valid passports—your passport must be valid for at least three months after your trip

 Stay Updated on EU Travel Changes